Debanjan-C/DATA-690-WANG/Course-Notes.md

 ## 6. Attributes and methods
 - Objects in Python have both *attributes* and *methods* Both can be accessed by the syntax, `obj.attribute_name`.
+    - *attributes* :- objects that are stored inside the object.
+    - *methods* :- functions asociated with an object that can also have access to the object's internal data.